SepulchralVerdigris/path2victory/Base Game.md

 Concealment works like cover, except it only applies to strikes (attacks that target Armor), not attacks that target Reflex.

+Use the same line as for cover.
 Make a concealment check for:

 * Each piece of concealing terrain that the line passes through.